Testing Pay with Transfer on Monnify Sandbox

 POST /api/v1/merchant/bank-transfer/init-payment

 Pass the transactionReference and the bankCode of the bank you want to issue the virtual account from.
-Monnify returns the account number, account name, and bank name you can display directly in your own UI — no Monnify-hosted page required.
+Monnify returns the account number, account name, and bank name you can display directly in your own UI, with no Monnify-hosted page required.

 getBankTransferAccount.js (server)